jirehevelasquez/mech-romi-files-/docs/source/Wiring Diagram.rst

     :height: 500px
     :alt: alternate text

-For the pin designations we used where the ones for the morph board.(dark blue labels)
+For the pin designations, we used the ones for the morph board (dark blue labels).

 Wiring table